Hackndo/pyGPOAbuse/README.md

 Python **partial** implementation of [SharpGPOAbuse](https://github.com/FSecureLABS/SharpGPOAbuse) by[@pkb1s](https://twitter.com/pkb1s)

-This tool can be used when a user can modify an existing GPO that applies on one or more computers.
-It will create an **immediate scheduled task** as **SYSTEM** on the remote computer.
+This tool can be used when a controlled account can modify an existing GPO that applies to one or more users & computers.
+It will create an **immediate scheduled task** as **SYSTEM** on the remote computer for computer GPO, or as logged in user for user GPO.

 Default behavior adds a local administrator.